|

 Habo Surf Shop takes it one step further, offering sandboarding trips to Timlalin dunes.
 If you get the chance, it’s a great way to spice up your beach days.
 If you can round up a group of five, it’s 250dh (€25) per person, with a meal included.

-See other recommendations of things to do in Taghazout.
+See other recommendations for things to do in Taghazout.

 Surf Gear Rental Prices: